 Legal Ambiguity: While surrogacy is not explicitly illegal, the absence of formal regulation creates a legal grey area.
 Intended parents must navigate this uncertainty with caution, particularly regarding parental rights and the enforceability of agreements.

 Commercial Surrogacy Ban: Commercial surrogacy is strictly prohibited, and it’s essential to clarify the payment structure in these arrangements.
 Surrogates may be reimbursed for pregnancy-related expenses, but must not be compensated for the surrogacy process itself, ensuring compliance with legal standards.
+In reality most of the agencies offering surrogacy in the Czech Republic operate on a commercial basis.

 Parental Rights: Establishing legal parenthood can be a lengthy and complex process.
 The principle of "mater semper certa est" (the mother is always certain) means that the surrogate is recognised as the legal mother until adoption procedures are finalised.